 - 1. Crew boats used to transport personnel and cargo to and from the platform. - 2.
 Supply boats used to transport equipment, fuel, and supplies to and from the platform. - 3.
 Two pedestal cranes, each operated by a diesel fired internal combustion engine. - 4.
-One mud pump (Well Kill Pump) powered by a diesel fired internal combustion engine. - 5.
-Various piping components, produced water tanks, and other evaporative sources that emit fugitive hydrocarbons to the atmosphere. - 6.
-Well Service Rig, powered by a diesel fired IC engine that is used for well work over. - 7.
-One (standby) diesel-fired firewater pump, which is operated in emergency situation; - 8.
-Two (standby) diesel-fired power generators, which are operated in emergency situations. - 9.
-One pedestal crane with an IC engine rated at less than 100 bhp. - 10.
+One portable crane operated by a diesel fired internal combustion engine. - 5.
+One mud pump (Well Kill Pump) powered by a diesel fired internal combustion engine. - 6.
+Various piping components, produced water tanks, and other evaporative sources that emit fugitive hydrocarbons to the atmosphere. - 7.
+Well Service Rig, powered by a diesel fired IC engine that is used for well work over. - 8.
+One (standby) diesel-fired firewater pump, which is operated in emergency situation; - 9.
+Two (standby) diesel-fired power generators, which are operated in emergency situations. - 10.
+One pedestal crane with an IC engine rated at less than 100 bhp. - 11.
 One production flare used to flare gas from unplanned casing blowdown and planned pipeline pigging operations.

-A list of all permitted equipment is provided in Section 10, Attachment 10.4.
+A list of all permitted equipment is provided in Section 10, Attachment 10.5.